Kkkermit/Calculator/README.md

 # Calculator
-Simple calculator using HTML, CSS and JS
+Very, very basic and simple calculator using HTML, CSS and JS